zevv/duc/README.md

 can be specified as command line argument, the current directory is used if omitted.

 `dus ls` has some options similar to the normal `ls` program.
-For example, try `duc ls -hF` for a more friendly output.
+For example, try `duc ls -F` for a more friendly output.

 ```
-$ duc ls -n10 -hF /usr
+$ duc ls -n10 -F /usr
 lib/                       4.7G [==================================================]
 src/                       4.4G [=============================================     ]
 share/                     3.1G [========================                          ]